quangminhvo79/minhvo_demo/README.md

 ```

 ## Unit test and Integration test
-I have setup Rspec to helps me definition for Unit test and Integration test
+I have setup Rspec to helps me definition for Unit test and Integration test (features folder)
 to run test on your local machine, please use this:
 ```ruby
 bundle exec rspec